JacobKochems/conductor/README.md

 4. Profit.  ..um, I mean run it via `./setup` or invoke it from wherever you want.

-Conductor automatically sets executable permissions for all shell and Python scripts in the designated directory and its subdirectories.
-It then generates an ordered list of scripts and runs them.
-If an error occurs during script execution, the remaining jobs, including the offending one, are cached to the file `<scriptname>-job.cache` and the script exits with a non-zero exit status.
-A subsequent run of conductor will try to finish the cached jobs if it finds the cache file in its directory.
+Conductor generates an ordered list of scripts and runs them.
+If an error occurs during script execution, the remaining jobs, including the offending one, are cached to the file `<scriptname>-job.cache` and conductor exits with a non-zero exit status.
+If it finds the cache file on a subsequent run it will try to finish the cached jobs.